BreadboarDGeniuS/Logic-Gates/Programmable Logic gates V1/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-You can reach me at [support@breadboardgenius.com](mailto:support@breadboardgenius.com) for any questions or suggestions.
+You can reach us at [support@breadboardgenius.com](mailto:support@breadboardgenius.com) for any questions or suggestions.